 LCRA's FY 2014 Business Plan projects total net revenues of $1.085 billion for its 2014 fiscal year beginning July 1, 2013, mostly from its electric operations: electric generation (64 percent) and transmission (32 percent).
 The FY 2014 Business Plan projects total operating expenses during the same period will be $621 million.
 About 52 percent of that amount, roughly $323.3 million, will pay for coal, natural gas, renewable energy and purchased power to provide electricity for LCRA's 43 wholesale electric customers.
 The remainder will pay for LCRA's power plant, transmission, dam and parks operations, plus river and water-supply management, water operations and community development services.

-In LCRA's 2012 Annual Report LCRA's total assets were $4.8 billion as of June 30, 2012.
-Capital assets accounted for $3.6 billion, or 75 percent of total assets.
-Total assets increased by roughly $158 million, or 3 percent, during fiscal year 2012, as LCRA upgraded or expanded its facilities to continue providing efficient and reliable electric and water services, enhance productivity, meet growing demand and carry out environmental initiatives.
+In LCRA's 2013 Financial Statements LCRA's total assets and deferred outflow of resources were $5.4 billion as of June 30, 2013.
+Capital assets accounted for $4.0 billion, or 74 percent of total assets and deferred outflow of resources.
+Total assets and deferred outflow of resources increased by roughly $423.6 million, or 8 percent, during fiscal year 2013, as LCRA upgraded or expanded its facilities to continue providing efficient and reliable electric and water services, enhance productivity, meet growing demand and carry out environmental initiatives.

 Reinvesting in communities